 Data protection in the Kingdom of Bahrain is mainly governed by the Law which was published in the Official Gazette of September 19, 2018, and entered into force on August 1, 2019.

 Prior to the enactment of the Law, Bahrain had a number of provisions on data protection in various legislations.
 These provisions remain enforceable so long as they do not conflict with the Law and the resolutions issued in accordance therewith.
 For example, sector-specific data protection provisions are found in:

 - the Central Bank of Bahrain and Financial Institutions Law 2006, regulating data protection in the regulated financial activities sector;

 - the Telecommunications Law 2002, regulating data protection by licensed telecommunications operators; and

-- the Labour Law 2012 ('the Labour Law'), which regulates data protection in employee-employer relationships.
+- the Labor Law 2012 ('the Labor Law'), which regulates data protection in employee-employer relationships.

 1.3.
 Case law

 The provisions of the Law apply to any natural person who normally resides in Bahrain or has a place of business in Bahrain, any legal person who has a place of business in Bahrain, and any natural or legal person who processes data using means available in Bahrain unless the purpose of such data processing is only for transit through Bahrain.